Stardom Cinderella Tournament 2020

-The 2020 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2020, Sutādamushindereratōnamento 2020) was the sixth annual professional wrestling single-elimination tournament promoted by World Wonder Ring Stardom in Tokyo, Japan.
+The 2020 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2020, Sutādamushindereratōnamento 2020) was the sixth annual professional wrestling single-elimination tournament under the Cinderella Tournament branch of events promoted by World Wonder Ring Stardom in Tokyo, Japan.
 The event took place on March 24, 2020, with a limited attendance due in part to the ongoing COVID-19 pandemic at the time.

 Storylines

 The show featured thirteen Cinderella Tournament matches and a dark match with scripted storylines, where wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that built tension and culminate in a wrestling match or series of matches.
 The matches can be won by pinfall, submission or elimination over the top rope.
 A time-limit draw or a double elimination means a loss for each competitor.

 Event

 The first-round matches were broadcast live on Stardom's YouTube channel.
 The preshow included a dark match in which Sumire Natsu and Hina defeated Itsuki Hoshino and Rina.
 The tournament had two draws, one between Utami Hayashishita and Maika, and the other one between Hana Kimura and Mayu Iwatani, therefore Tam Nakano and Natsuko Tora received walkover victories straight through the semi-finals.
 Giulia won the Cinderella Tournament, with her granted wish being a match for the Wonder of Stardom Championship against the then-time champion Arisa Hoshiki.
 However, Hoshiki retired from professional wrestling on May 20, 2020, leaving Giulia to challenge for the vacant title against Tam Nakano.